 It isn’t rude to tell someone to email you instead of calling you, but the way you go about it can influence how they feel.
-You set the tone for the relationship, and you can be in control of how you correspond with someone.
+You set the tone for the relationship, and you can control how you correspond with someone.

 Make sure your request for an email instead of a phone call doesn’t seem insulting and give a brief reason why you prefer email.
 Your explanation doesn’t have to be very detailed, but the other person shouldn’t feel like you’re blowing them off.

-How you share your preference to be emailed instead of called depends on your relationship with them.
+How you share your preference to be emailed instead of the call depends on your relationship with them.
 Typically, you aren’t going to tell your friends or family to go that route.
 There are some exceptions though.

 It can be hard to keep track of information or remember what you previously talked about.
 Asking them to email instead of calling can help you all!

 What to Say: